randomman552/LibGDX-Boids/README.md

 which can be found [here](https://www.cs.toronto.edu/~dt/siggraph97-course/cwr87/).

 ## What is a boid?
-A boid is an algorithmic approach to simulation of flocking behaviour such as that found in birds or schools of fish.
+Boids are an algorithmic approach to simulation of flocking behaviour such as that found in flocks of birds or schools of fish.

 They achieve this by following a series of simple rules which are defined in the report above and are as follows: